Objection handling is the toughest part of selling. For many us, it can feel awkward, contrived, and confrontational. But it doesn’t need to be…

 Objection Handling Rule #1 – Acknowledge Their Concern

 If a potential client raises an objection, then the most important thing is to ACKNOWLEDGE their concern.
-Never try to dismiss their worries outright.
+Never try to dismiss their worries outright – it’s not a convincing way to sell PT sessions or gym memberships.

 You might think you’re playing it down, but in their mind, they’ll feel like you’re not listening to them, or not taking them seriously.
 Any rapport you’ve established with them will be damaged, and the chances of them signing up with you will be significantly reduced.